-- 9.8 Tier 4 visa regulations may restrict the number of attempts that international, non-EU students on a Tier 4 visa can be offered and restrict the overall time duration that they may study in the UK.
-In the event that a claim for extenuating circumstances is requested by a Tier 4 sponsored student, the senior advisor (or nominee) must liaise with the Head of Compliance, and the Immigration & International Student Advice (IISA) team to assess the impact on their Tier 4 visa. - 9.9 Students must be advised to seek advice from IISA in relation to how this will affect their immigration status. - 9.10 Students may not appeal against the decision of an extenuating circumstances panel unless they are able to provide further appropriate evidence to support the claim and there was a very good reason why they were not able to submit the further evidence at the time of the original claim.
+- 9.7 Tier 4 visa regulations may restrict the number of attempts that international, non-EU students on a Tier 4 visa can be offered and restrict the overall time duration that they may study in the UK.
+Advice and guidance can be sought from the Advice Zone. - 9.8 Students must be advised to seek advice from IISA in relation to how this will affect their immigration status. - 9.9 Students may not appeal against the decision of an extenuating circumstances panel unless they are able to provide further appropriate evidence to support the claim and there was a very good reason why they were not able to submit the further evidence at the time of the original claim.